 - Daytona Beach

 Although Orlando is part of Central Florida, the majority of the Orlando area is a little closer to the east coast of Florida.
-And besides the slight lean towards the Atlantic ocean, there is generally less traffic and congestion driving from Orlando to the Space Coast and the Volusia County beaches.
+Besides the slight lean towards the Atlantic Ocean, there is generally less traffic and congestion driving from Orlando to the Space Coast and the Volusia County beaches.